All Products

 props.put(ConsumerConfig.GROUP_ID_CONFIG, kafkaProperties.getProperty("group.id"));

-// Set the algorithm for hostname verification to an empty value.
+// Set hostname verification to empty.

 //props.put(SslConfigs.SSL_ENDPOINT_IDENTIFICATION_ALGORITHM_CONFIG, "");